lucafaggianelli/plombery/README.md

 ### Installation

-Create and activate a virtual enrivonment, for example:
+Create and activate a virtual enrivonment in your new project folder, for example:

 ```sh
 python -m venv .venv